 Free PDUs vs. Paid PDUs

-Free PDU credits are a great way to earn the required PDUs for your PMP certification maintenance.
-Nevertheless, most people find that the best way to meet PDU requirements is to take advantage of both free PDUs and paid-for PDUs.
-The benefit of paying for PDUs relates to quality.
-Like many things in life, you often get what you pay for.
-Further, as mentioned, whether free or paid-for, make sure you are investing your time and money in PDUs from a PMI Authorized Training Provider for a couple of reasons:
+Free PDU credits are an excellent way to earn the required PDUs for maintaining your PMP certification.
+However, most people find that the best approach to meet PDU requirements is to utilize both free PDUs and paid PDUs.
+The advantage of purchasing PDUs relates to quality; in many aspects of life, you often get what you pay for.
+Moreover, whether free or paid, ensure you invest your time and money in PDUs from a PMI Authorized Training Provider for a couple of reasons:

-First, becoming an ATP requires that courses be vetted and meet the requirements from PMI regarding what must be included in order for education hours to qualify for PDUs.
-That means you will never need to worry that your hours from a class with an ATP will be rejected.
-Further, if audited, you can be certain that your hours will count.
+First, obtaining ATP status requires courses to be vetted and meet PMI requirements regarding necessary content for education hours to qualify for PDUs.
+This means you will never have to worry about your hours from a class with an ATP being rejected.
+Additionally, if audited, you can be confident that your hours will be accepted.

-Second, ATPs are required to update their curriculum regularly to remain consistent with the standards in the discipline and to ensure that their courses are preparing project professionals for the real world – as it is today.
-Project Management Academy, for example, continuously updates its curriculum to reflect changes in project management practices, and we go through a rigorous process to ensure that our courses are consistent with the guidelines as to what counts for PDUs.
+Second, ATPs must regularly update their curriculum to stay aligned with industry standards and to prepare project professionals for the current realities of the field.
+For instance, Project Management Academy continuously updates its curriculum to reflect changes in project management practices, and we undergo a rigorous process to ensure our courses adhere to the guidelines on what counts for PDUs.

 How to Report PDUs – both Free and Paid